 5. Supplements That Can Help Reduce Kidney Stones

 Several supplements that are beneficial if you regularly develop kidney stone symptoms include:

-- Magnesium: balances other minerals in the body and prevents magnesium deficiency or electrolyte imbalances.
-Take about 250 milligrams two times daily in capsule form or as part of a mineral powder supplement.
+- Magnesium: Balances other minerals in the body and prevents magnesium deficiency or electrolyte imbalances.

 - B vitamins: B vitamins help reduce calcium and oxalates from accumulating.
 Take a daily B complex vitamin, especially one that contains at least 50 milligrams of vitamin B6.

-- Antioxidant supplement or multivitamin containing vitamin E: also useful for lowering inflammation and reducing calcium and oxalate buildup.
-Aim to get at least 400 IU of vitamin E daily.
+- Antioxidant supplement or multivitamin containing vitamin E: Also useful for lowering inflammation and reducing calcium and oxalate buildup.

-- Aloe vera juice/gel: reduces crystallization of minerals within the urinary tract.
-Take 1/4 cup daily.
+- Aloe vera juice/gel: Reduces crystallization of minerals within the urinary tract.